 If the offense results in serious physical harm to the child, the state of Ohio typically classifies it as a felony of the third degree.
 When a child dies, this crime is almost always bumped up to a felony of the first degree.

 Have you been charged with one of these domestic violence crimes in Columbus, Ohio?
-If so, please do not hesitate to reach out to the experienced defense attorneys at Koenig & Owen, LLC.
+If so, please do not hesitate to reach out to the experienced defense attorneys at James D. Owen, LLC.
 We may be able to help you get your charge reduced or dismissed.

 Consequences of a Child Endangerment Conviction in Ohio

 Individuals who are found guilty of child endangerment or abuse in the state of Ohio can face a wide range of negative consequences.
 In most cases, these consequences can be categorized as either criminal or collateral.